Why choose solar panels?

 Does the battery powered solar system disconnect from the electricity grid and supply power to my home during an electricity outage?

 Yes.
 If you have an inverter that has an islanding feature, the inverter will continually monitor the the availability of electricity from the grid and should there be an outage, the unit will disconnect itself from the grid and supply your home electricity from the battery solely.
 The actual amount of time the battery will last depends on the size of your battery bank, how much energy is stored in the batteries at the time of the outage and your electricity use during the outage.
+Be sure to request islanding or blackout protection when purchasing your battery system.

 What is the life of the battery?